FFBK-dev/AutoLog/documentation/MUSIC_AUTOLOG_WORKFLOW.md

 ### Common Issues

+**"No file path found in SPECS_Filepath_Server"**
+- **Race Condition Fix:** The workflow now includes automatic retry logic (up to 10 seconds) to wait for FileMaker to populate the file path field during large batch imports
+- **Why this happens:** When importing 90+ files at once, FileMaker may take time to process all imports and populate the `SPECS_Filepath_Server` field.
+The workflow previously failed immediately if the field was empty
+- **Solution:** The workflow now retries checking for the file path every 1 second for up to 10 seconds before failing
+- **If still failing:** Verify the file was actually imported into FileMaker and check that the import process completed

 **"File not found at path"**
 - Verify the file path in `SPECS_Filepath_Server` is correct
 - Ensure the SMB volume is mounted: `/Volumes/6 E2E/`
 - Check file permissions
+- Note: This error occurs after the file path is found, so it's different from the "No file path found" error above

 **"No metadata found"**
 - Some files may not have embedded metadata